dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## "Block"

-Container for data with common collection and and storage parameters.
+Container for data with common collection and storage parameters.
 A map containing the following:

 Field | O | T | Description
 :-----|:-:|:-:|:-----------